 Have you ever walked through your front door only to be confronted with a space that just needs a little something… extra?
-It's not the lighting, you already have an area rug, and your gallery wall has been expertly hung since last year.
-News flash: That "something extra" is plants.
-Every home décor enthusiast knows that an artfully placed herb garden, potted succulent, or fiddle-leaf fig lends new life to a room and can make a space feel truly homey—especially for greenery-deprived urbanites.
+Your light is on point, you already have an area rug, and your gallery wall has been expertly hung since last year.
+So, what's missing?
+Plants!
+An artfully placed herb garden, potted succulent, or fiddle-leaf fig instantly lends new life to a room, making it feel homey and inviting—especially for greenery-deprived urbanites.

 With the help of some of our favorite IKEA products, we've compiled four easy and unexpected ways to incorporate plants in every corner of your home (no green thumb required)!

-Think of your living room as Plant HQ: This is the space where greenery can (and should) have the most impact.
-It's what greets guests first, where you'll do most of your entertaining, and—on the flip side—where you'll spend the most time watching Netflix.
-Opt for tall trees that draw the eye upward and out to your view; bring in succulents that can be nestled into shelving or used to create staggered tableaus on bookcases or a dedicated plant stand; utilize a leafy fern as a focal point on a side table or stool.
-Keep in mind how much light your space receives when buying each plant, as well as whether or not you'll be able to mist and water them as needed to keep them happy and healthy—nothing is more depressing than a room full of dying plants!
+Think of your living room as Plant HQ: It's likely where you do most of your entertaining and where you'll spend the most time watching Netflix, so it's a stellar place to add some plant love.
+Tall trees draw the eye upward and out to pretty views, while succulents can be nestled into any nook and cranny, like bookcases or shelving.
+Meanwhile, a leafy fern can serve as a focal point on a side table or stool, eliminating the need for added decor.
+Keep in mind how much light your space receives when buying each plant, as well as whether you'll be able to mist and water them as needed to keep them happy and healthy—nothing is more depressing than a room full of dying plants!

 IKEA Yucca Elephantipes Potted Plant ( $19.99 )

 IKEA Askholmen Plant Stand ( $19.99 )